CloudBoost/developers/en/datastorage/relations.md

 #####In this section

-In this section you'll learn how relationsips work in CloudBoost and how to model your data leveraging relationship features in CloudBoost.
+In this section you'll learn how relationships work in CloudBoost and how to model your data leveraging relationship features in CloudBoost.

-There are usually three types of relationships :
+There are usually three types of relationships:

 * One to One
 * One to many